jaeraxdoto/mhlib/README.md

 suitable for the development of efficient metaheuristics for combinatorial optimization problems.

-The library is in development since 1999 at the Vienna University of Technology, Institute of Computer Graphics and Algorithms, Vienna, Austria.
+The library is in development since 1999 at the Algorithms and Complexity Group,
+Institute of Computer Graphics and Algorithms, TU Wien, Vienna, Austria.
 Formerly, it was called EAlib, as it originated from some classes for evolutionary algorithms.